noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 ![New DocumentDB](./assets/create-docdb-portal.png)

-Once you click this, you'll have to fill out a few fields as you see fit.
+nce you click this, you'll have to fill out a few fields as you see fit.

 ![DocumentDB Creation Form](./assets/create-docdb-formfill.png)